james20141606/NMJ_automatic_pipeline/README.md

   -b, --batch-size          Batch size
 ```

 The script supports training on datasets from multiple directories.
-Please make sure that the input dimension is in *zyx*.
+Make sure that the input dimension is in *zyx*.

 ### Visulazation
 * Visualize the training loss using [tensorboardX](https://github.com/lanpa/tensorboard-pytorch).